 }

-throw new Exception("Could not find a reading list item with the specified renderId");
+throw new Exception("Could not get reading list item.");

 }